astropy/photutils/docs/user_guide/psf.rst

 <https://ui.adsabs.harvard.edu/abs/1987PASP...99..191S/abstract>`_ for
 crowded-field stellar photometry.

-The star-finding step is controlled by the ``finder`` keyword, where one inputs a callable function or class instance.
-Typically, this would be one of the star-detection classes implemented in the `photutils.detection` subpackage, e.g., `~photutils.detection.DAOStarFinder`, `~photutils.detection.IRAFStarFinder`, or
+The source-finding step is controlled by the ``finder`` keyword, where one inputs a callable function or class instance.
+Typically, this would be one of the source-detection classes implemented in the `photutils.detection` subpackage, e.g., `~photutils.detection.DAOStarFinder`, `~photutils.detection.IRAFStarFinder`, or